mputkowski/Laravel-Localization/README.md

 |pattern|string|`/lang/{lang}`|

 ### Auto-detection
-If `auto` is set to `true`, app will automatically detect client's language.
-Directories in `resources/lang` will be compared with client's `Accept-Language` header.
-If header doesn't match with app's locales, language will be set to default.
+If `auto` is set to `true`, the app will automatically detect client's language.
+The lang directory will be compared with the client's `Accept-Language` header.
+If header doesn't match with the app's locales, language will be set to default.

 Auto-detected language could be changed by accessing a special route designed for that, or by calling the `setLocale` method: